edwardkcyu/koa-jwt-example/DESIGN.md

 ### 3. Auto linting and formatting on pre-commit

-To ensure all commits are in good quality(e.g. linted, formatted, no whitespace-only changes), pre-commit checking is added by libraries `husky` and `lint-staged`
+To ensure the source code are linted, formatted and extra whitespace removed, `pre-commit` checking is added by libraries `husky` and `lint-staged`.
+Configurations are set in `package.json`

 - `husky` is for adding a pre-commit hook
   ```json